-Continuing Education and Professional Development (CEPD)
+2. Continuing Professional Development (CPD)

-Peer and Practice Assessment
+3. Peer and Practice Assessments

 Through Peer and Practice Assessment, the College determines (by means of an on-site visit) how well an RDT is applying the Standards of Practice in their everyday practice.
 It is also an opportunity for RDTs to learn from and engage with a Peer Assessor, who is a volunteer of the College, so that they may further develop their professional knowledge, skills and judgement.

 Each year, a percentage (between 2%-5%) of the College’s membership is randomly selected to take part in a Peer and Practice Assessment.
-Other members may also be required to undergo an Assessment if they have been referred because of deficiencies in their PDP.
+Other registrants may also be required to undergo an Assessment if they have been referred because of deficiencies in their PDP.

 The Assessment includes: